vibbits/irefindex/vsc/README.md

 ### BAR

 This resource can not be downloaded, due to infrastructure issues on their side.
 The resource is still included in the `./ansible/vars/sources.yml` file but will result in an error.

+## FAQ

+### What are all the things that Terraform provisions?

+- A keypair (to be used to access the VM)
+- A security group (to allow SSH access)
+- A port (to attach the security group to)
+- A volume (to store the data)
+- A VM (to run the iRefIndex software)
+- A port forwarding rule (to allow SSH access to the VM)